A PATH TO A NEW PURPOSE IN LIFE

 James loved his time in Germany where he worked on the Forward Area Alerting Radar systems.
 “Being in Germany was all about the mission.
 I loved being part of something bigger than me.”
 He loved it so much in fact that he knew wanted to reenlist once his contract was up but was told that he would need to gain some experience and spend time stateside.

 “I went through a series of jobs.
 Everything from working on video games to assembly line work.
 It was during that time that I began learning more about computers and doing IT work.”
 James would go on to work in the IT field for the next four years.
 “I really enjoyed the work but the pay was not the greatest and I had a family to feed.”
-So when the post office in the neighboring town of Yellow Springs was hiring James began working there part time as well and event became fulltime.
+So when the post office in the neighboring town of Yellow Springs was hiring James began working there part-time as well and even became full-time.

 “I was doing something I loved every day and making good money doing it.
 I was stable and happy.
 I even got my motorcycle license.
 Then one night I went to sleep and when I woke up my life changed forever.”